2025 National Premier Leagues Men's

-The 2025 National Premier Leagues was the thirteenth season of the Australian National Premier Leagues football competition.
+The 2025 National Premier Leagues was the thirteenth season of the Australian National Premier Leagues soccer competition.
 The league competition was played by eight separate state and territory member federations.
 These divisions were ACT, NSW, Northern NSW, Queensland, South Australia, Tasmania, Victoria and Western Australia.

 Along with a further eight 'Foundation' clubs (NPL teams from Melbourne, Sydney and Wollongong), the Premiers of each member federation's competition qualified for the 2025 Australian Championship.